 When a vehicle is making a turn, the bicycle has the right-of-way.
 Motorists must yield the right-of-way to cyclists when trying to make turns.
 Motorists must also yield the right-of-way to bicyclists operating in bike lanes and on shoulders when drivers are entering or crossing these areas.
 Bicyclists also get right-of-way when lawfully riding on the sidewalk and using a crosswalk.
 All bicyclists under the age of 16 must wear helmets in Maryland.

 In a collision between an automobile and a bicycle, the automobile always wins.
-Bicyclists and other pedal cyclists do not have the same protections in a crash and, generally, sustain more serious injuries than the driver of the vehicle.
+Bicyclists and other pedal cyclists do not have the same protections in a crash and generally sustain more serious injuries than the driver of the vehicle.
 Bicycle helmets and pads aren’t always enough to prevent injuries such as broken bones, cuts and scrapes, muscle injuries, and skull and brain injuries.
-No matter how careful you are as a cyclist in Baltimore, you could end up the victim of an accident.
+No matter how careful you are as a cyclist in Baltimore, you could end up as the victim of an accident.
 Drivers can cause bike accidents through acts of negligence such as:

 While not every bicycle accident comes down to the driver’s fault, many do.
 Some of Baltimore’s most dangerous intersections have seen horrific bicycle and pedestrian accidents, all because impatient or reckless drivers failed to obey their duty of care while on the road.

 If what we’ve described sounds like your situation, then please talk to one of our Baltimore accident lawyers about your rights to bring a claim against the driver.
 A personal injury claim could result in payment for all of your accident-related damages, including medical costs, property damage, and pain and suffering.
 Call (410) 951-8744 to schedule a consultation today.